nginxinc/kubernetes-ingress/examples-of-custom-resources/dos/README.md

 $ kubectl apply -f webapp.yaml
 ```

-## Step 2 - Deploy the AP Dos Policy
+## Step 2 - Deploy the DOS configuration resources

 1. Create the syslog service and pod for the App Protect security logs:
     ```
     $ kubectl apply -f syslog.yaml
     ```
-1. Create the App Protect Dos policy and log configuration:
+2. Create the Dos protected resource configuration:
     ```
+    $ kubectl apply -f apdos-protected.yaml
+    ```
+3. Create the App Protect Dos policy and log configuration:
+    ```
     $ kubectl apply -f apdos-policy.yaml
     $ kubectl apply -f apdos-logconf.yaml
     ```

-## Step 3 - Deploy the DOS Policy

-1. Update the `logDest` field from `dos.yaml` with the ClusterIP of the syslog service.
-For example, if the IP is `10.101.21.110`:
-    ```yaml
-    dos:
-        ...
-        logDest: "10.101.21.110:514"
-    ```

-1. Create the DOS policy
-    ```
-    $ kubectl apply -f dos.yaml
-    ```

-Note the App Protect Dos configuration settings in the Policy resource.
-They enable DOS protection by configuring App Protect Dos with the policy and log configuration created in the previous step.

-## Step 4 - Configure Load Balancing
+## Step 3 - Configure Load Balancing

 1. Create the VirtualServer Resource:
     ```
     $ kubectl apply -f virtual-server.yaml
     ```

-Note that the VirtualServer references the policy `dos-policy` created in Step 3.
+Note the reference to the DOS protected resource in the Policy resource.
+By specifying the resource it enables DOS protection for the VirtualServer.

-## Step 5 - Test the Application
+## Step 4 - Test the Application

 To access the application, curl the Webapp service.
 We'll use the --resolve option to set the Host header of a request with `webapp.example.com`